Antipsychotic Prescribing

 • Trouble thinking clearly or concentrating

-Such warning signs often point to a person’s deteriorating health, and a physical and neurological evaluation can help find the problem.
+Such warning signs often indicate a person’s deteriorating health, and a physical and neurological evaluation can help find the problem.
 A mental health professional performing a psychological evaluation can determine if a mental health condition is involved and discuss next steps.
 If the psychosis is a symptom of a mental health condition, early action helps to keep lives on track.

 Psychosis